 Table of Contents:

-A function is a block of code designed to perform a specific task.
+A PHP function is a block of code designed to perform a specific task.
 Once defined, it can be called again and again to perform the same task.
-This saves time, removes redundancy in code and makes your program modular and easy to understand.
+This saves time, removes redundancy in code, and makes your program modular and easy to understand.
 For example, you are developing a program for a robot to make tea.
-In this program, you can have separate functions for preparing heat(), placing a utensil on heat(), adding water(), adding tea leaves(), adding milk(), adding sugar(), boiling(), preparing cups() and finally straining the tea in the cups().
+In this program, you can have separate functions for preparing heat(), placing a utensil on heat(), adding water(), adding tea leaves(), adding milk(), adding sugar(), boiling(), preparing cups(), and finally straining the tea in the cups().

-Functions in PHP are declared using the function keyword.
+The PHP syntax to create functions in PHP is declared using the function keyword.
 This keyword indicates to the PHP interpreter that the subsequent code block inside the curly braces {} is a function and should be treated like that.

 Syntax: